snl-dakota/dakota/docs/user/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 Chartreuse offers robust support for :ref:`Next-Gen Workflow <ngw-main>`, a node-based workflow creation tool included with Dakota GUI.
 Depending on what you want to do, there are a number of different Chartreuse nodes that you have at your disposal.
-These nodes range from simple plots based on inputted arrays of numbers, to more sophisticated "composite plotters" that generate sets of plots using complex data sources (such as a Dakota HDF5 output file).
+These nodes range from simple plots based on inputted arrays of numbers, to more sophisticated "megaplotter" nodes that generate sets of plots using complex data sources (such as a Dakota HDF5 output file).

 .. _chartreuse-ngw-node-help: